 How to Ice Sugar Cookies

-First, if you want to color your frosting, divide your frosting into as many bowls as colors you want.
-Then add in a couple drops of dye and mix well, adding more dye as needed to achieve the color you desire.
-I love using Natural Food Dyes, but any dye works well.
-Just keep in mind that it typically only takes a couple drops of coloring!
+- If you want to color your frosting, divide your frosting into as many bowls as colors you want.
+Then add in a couple of drops of dye and mix well, adding more dye as needed to achieve the color you desire.
+I love using natural food dyes, but any dye works well.
+Just keep in mind that it typically only takes a couple of drops of coloring!

 Storing Iced Cookies

-Iced cookies can also be frozen for up to one month.
-To freeze iced cookies, let the icing harden fully.
-Then place cookies on baking sheet and place in freezer and freeze for one hour, or until frozen solid.
-Then transfer to a freezer safe container.
-Stack cookies between layers of parchment paper or wax paper.
-And remember, use a freezer safe container not a bag–your cookies are fragile and could break easily if stored in a bag.
-To serve, let cookies defrost in fridge for 12 hours or leave at room temperature for a few hours before enjoying.
+- Freeze: To freeze iced cookies, let the icing harden fully.
+Then place cookies on a baking sheet and place in the freezer and freeze for one hour, or until frozen solid.
+Then transfer to a freezer-safe container.
+Stack cookies between layers of parchment paper or wax paper in a freezer-safe container, not a bag--your cookies are fragile and could break easily if stored in a bag.
+Store the cookies in the freezer for up to one month.
+To serve, let cookies defrost in the fridge for 12 hours or leave at room temperature for a few hours before enjoying.